Can the Drinking Culture of the Military Lead to Alcoholism?

 Veterans Are at a High Risk for Alcohol Abuse

 As noted above, the use of alcohol in active-duty military is high.
-Alcoholism in veterans is a serious public health issue with a number of contributing factors.
+Alcohol use disorder in Veterans is a serious public health issue with a number of contributing factors.

 In addition, PTSD and alcohol abuse can often co-occur, with PTSD resulting from combat often leading to increased rates of alcohol consumption.4